How to Successfully Start a Business in Malaysia in 2025: A Complete Guide

 How to Start a Small Business in Malaysia?

-- No matter if you are a local entrepreneur or foreign investor, you can start a small business in Malaysia.
+- No matter if you are a local entrepreneur or a foreign investor, you can start a small business in Malaysia.

 - The following steps include:

-- Name your business (always remember to do a name check)
+a.
+Name your business (always remember to do a name check)

 How to Start a Business from Home?

 A home-based business, as the name suggests, is a business where the primary office is located in the business owner’s home.
-Many Malaysians are exploring the niche market of home-based business.
+Many Malaysians are exploring the niche market of home-based businesses.
 While the idea of working from home or starting a home-based business sounds fascinating, not everyone knows how to start a business from home or how to start a small business at home in Malaysia.

 - Figure out what kind of home-based business you want to do: